 2> consider the set of Random Access resources as not available for the RACH procedure which is not triggered for SDT.

-1> if slice group indication is configured for a set of Random Access resources:
+1> if NSAG indication is configured for a set of Random Access resources:

-2> consider the set of Random Access resources as not available for the RACH procedure unless it is triggered for the corresponding slice group indication.
+2> consider the set of Random Access resources as not available for the RACH procedure unless it is triggered for the corresponding NSAG indication.

 1> if MSG3 repetition indication is configured for a set of Random Access resources: